rao10/casswiki_quartz/content/Esoterica/Mirror.md

 Hope of body is disease.

-The [[FOTCM|FotCM]] teaches that introducing objective observation into the system of one's reality creates order and makes creative interaction possible whereas wishfulness increases chaos.
+The [[FOTCM|FOTCM]] teaches that introducing objective observation into the system of one's reality creates order and makes creative interaction possible whereas wishfulness increases chaos.
 In a state of objectivity directed action is possible whereas a state of greater chaos compels one to simply respond to outside circumstance.

 See also
 --------